BLB Solicitors - The Leading Chronic Pain & CRPS Solicitors

 • EEG scans.

 Symptoms can sometimes improve or resolve without treatment.
-However, most commonly, a combination of treatments and therapies are recommended.
+However, most commonly, specialists recommend a combination of treatments and therapies.
 These often include:

 • Medication, often including pain and antidepressants medication (although the latter often help target a number of different symptoms, not just psychological ones);